5 years to reach maturity

 Anthurium is a large genus with around 926 unique species of popular foliage plants with a tropical feel.
 Species from this genus are grown for their attractive, colourful flowering bracts which are particularly popular in the cut flower trade.
 Bracts are modified leaf structures that surround the flower.
-The fabulous flowers are long-lasting, waxy and aesthetically pleasing, they typically come in red, pink, purple or white shades.
-Commonly known as Flamingo Flower or Lace Leaf, these plants are typically grown as landscape specimens in tropical gardens.
-They are also prized across the globe in more temperate climates as houseplants or tender patio plants.
-With slight care and attention, you can enjoy a touch of the tropics all year round in your home!
+The fabulous flowers are long-lasting, waxy and aesthetically pleasing; they typically come in red, pink, purple or white shades.
+Commonly known as Flamingo Flower or Lace Leaf, these plants are grown as landscape specimens in tropical gardens.
+They are also prized across the globe in more temperate climates as houseplants, or tender patio plants.
+With some care and attention, you can enjoy a touch of the tropics all year round in your home!
 These grow well in full to partial sunlight, plant in moist, well-draining soil for optimal growth.
 They can cause stomach upset if eaten and can cause irritation to skin and eyes.

 Harvest after 3 – 6 months of planting.
 Each leaf unfolds to produce one flower.
 Flowers are harvested when the spathe completely unfurls and the spadix is well developed with one-third of bisexual flowers open.
 Harvesting has to be done during cooler parts of the day i.e. early morning or late evening.
 In general, the blooms are placed in water held in plastic buckets immediately after cutting from the plant.
 Delay in keeping in water allows air entry into the stem and causes blockage of the vascular vessels.
 Cut flowers after harvest should be shifted to pre-cooling chambers in refrigerated vehicles having 2-4°C temperature as they deteriorate most rapidly at high temperature.